 The site-wide footer has a customizable content area.

-- Social Icon Placement in Social Icons to choose if built-in social icons display, and style them.
-The demo content also has a Social Links Block in the footer.
+- Use the Social icon placement tweak under Social icons to choose if built-in social icons display, and style them.
+The demo content also has a social links block in the footer.

-- Set the alignment or style the text in the Footer section.
+- Set the alignment or style the text in the Footer section of site styles.

 - The footer is always centered on mobile.